 Choosing a cocktail here at The Polo Bar will be a hard decision to make.
 There is such a large variety of cocktails to choose from, and each one is so unique that might feel a little overwhelmed.

 The menu is broken down into signature cocktails, martinis, Polo coolers, Champagne cocktails, and ‘Old School’ – which features classic and perhaps forgotten cocktails that really should be on every cocktail list.

 If you don’t fancy one of the award-winning cocktails, the Polo Bar has a wide and impressive selection of Champagnes, spirits, wines, and beers to choose from.

 Our friendly waiter suggested that we start with two of the Polo Bar signature cocktails, each accompanied by a small flavourful dish to indulge in…

 The first hand-picked cocktail our waiter brought out was the Twinkle 68 (£17).
-A house speciality, this concoction includes Champagne, Dictator Colombian gin infused with white tea, hibiscus and rosehip, fresh lemon juice and gold sugar.
+A house specialty, this concoction includes Champagne, Dictator Colombian gin infused with white tea, hibiscus and rosehip, fresh lemon juice, and gold sugar.